 SendGrid API

-That said, here is the code:
+That being said, here is the code:

 protected void SendEmail()